In Inaugural Address, Trump Decries 'Carnage' And Promises 'America First'

 Moments earlier, with his hand on Bibles once used by Abraham Lincoln and his own family, Trump pledged to "preserve, protect and defend the Constitution of the United States," completing an unlikely trajectory from real-estate mogul to the nation's 45th president.

+Afterward, dozens of dignitaries walked through light rain into the Capitol for a three-course lunch program emceed by Missouri Republican Sen. Roy Blunt.
+The menu included Maine lobster and Gulf shrimp with saffron sauce and peanut crumble, Angus beef with dark chocolate sauce and potato gratin, and chocolate souffle with cherry vanilla ice cream.

-Soon, Trump and his vice president, former Indiana Gov. Mike Pence, will travel a little under two miles from the U.S. Capitol to the White House, part of a parade that includes 8,000 members of the military, school marching bands, the Boy Scouts and veterans groups.
+Trump and his vice president, former Indiana Gov. Mike Pence, presided over the parade, which stretched a little under 2 miles from the U.S. Capitol to the White House.
+School marching bands, the Boy Scouts, veterans groups and 8,000 members of the military participated.

 But, so far, skirmishes appeared to be mostly free from violence.
 Not far from the White House, several hundred protesters clad in black ran through the streets, breaking windows and knocking over trash cans.
 Police fired pepper spray to subdue demonstrators.
-The Metropolitan Police Department reported "numerous arrests" on charges of rioting.
+The Metropolitan Police Department reported at least 95 arrests, mostly on charges of rioting.

-Preparations for the event have been under way for months.
-Around 28,000 officers are on hand to provide security for the event, including Secret Service, FBI agents, the Coast Guard, police departments, and nearly 8,000 National Guard troops.
+Preparations for the event had been under way for months.
+Around 28,000 officers are on hand to provide security for the event, including Secret Service, FBI agents, the Coast Guard, police departments and nearly 8,000 National Guard troops.
 Homeland Security Secretary Jeh Johnson said authorities had "no specific, credible threat" directed at the proceedings.

 Meanwhile, at the White House, household crews are furiously preparing the mansion for its new occupants.
 Earlier in the day, camera crews spotted President Obama making one last visit to the Oval Office, slipping a letter in the desk drawer for his successor.